keu/docs/astro/configure-deployment-resources.md

 ## Transfer a Deployment to another Workspace

-To transfer a Deployment from one Workspace to another, the Workspaces must be in the same Organization and Astro cluster.
-Transferring a Workspace can be helpful when your organization needs to change user access to a Deployment.
+Transferring a Deployment can be helpful when your team needs to change user access to a Deployment.
 Transferring a Deployment moves all DAGs, task history, connections, API keys, and other Astro configurations.
 Running tasks are not interrupted and tasks will continue to be scheduled.

+To transfer a Deployment from one Workspace to another, the Workspaces must be in the same Organization.
+Transferred Deployments cannot be transferred to a different cluster from the one in which they were created.

 Only the users who are members of the target Workspace can access the Deployment after it is transferred.
 To transfer a Deployment, you must be a Workspace Admin or Editor in both the original Workspace and the target Workspace.